Ganeshkante/FullStack-Todo-App/README.md

 1. Open `backend/` in Eclipse or any IDE.
 2. Configure database in `application.properties`:
    - H2 (default) or connect your MySQL DB.
-3. Run the project using:
+3. Run the project using:mvn spring-boot:run